BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Shoshone Lake

 This is a backcountry lake.
-The only way to get there is to hike or to kayak from Lewis Lake (and then hike back).
+The only way to get there is to hike or kayak from Lewis Lake (and then hike back).
 It also has a geyser basin nearby, so they don’t recommend hiking around the lake without an experienced guide.
 I’ve never been to Shoshone Lake.

 Picnic Areas